NURSING HOME ABUSE LAWYERS

 There are different types of nursing home abuse.
 Just because your loved one hasn’t been physically injured doesn’t mean that they aren’t victims of abuse.
 It’s important to seek help if you believe that your elderly loved one has experienced:

 Physical Nursing Home Abuse: Caretakers in Texas are prohibited from physically harming nursing home residents.
-Physical abuse can include hitting, punching, pushing, shoving, restraining, or even sexually abusing a resident.
+Physical abuse can include hitting, punching, pushing, shoving, restraining, or even sexual abuse of a resident.

 Isolation: Nursing home residents have the right to enjoy the company of others and interact with their families.
-Isolation occurs when nursing home staff members intentionally prevent residents from interacting with others.
+Isolation occurs when nursing home staff members intentionally prevent residents from interacting with other residents and their families.
 This could involve refusing a resident to make phone calls or have visitors.

 Abduction: Nursing homes can’t transport or move a resident without consent.
 Abduction can be emotionally damaging and cause significant harm.